mcohenmcohen/Machine-Learning-Trading-Engine/README.md

 The code base is essentially comprised of these core components:
 * A set of data access tools to retrieve stock data
-  * data.py - to retrieve real time and historical data from IQFeed, you provide your own connection outside of python (via wine on a Mac)
+  * loader.py - to retrieve real time and historical data.
+There are two resources avaiable: pandas_datareader for yahoo data, and DTN IQFeed, which requires you provide your own connection.
+On a Mac, I run this outside of python via wine windows emulator.
+  * data.py - The contains the database I/O to PostgreSQL.
-  * iqfeed.py - for PostgreSQL.
-A schema file is provided to build the tables.
+  * A sql schema file is provided to build the tables.
 Edit as your environment and taste dictates.
-* A modular framework for trading systems and models
+* The trading_systems module
-  * Trading systems classes define the entry and exit criteria.
-A parent class provides some helpful methods.
-You provide the subclass.  ts_comp is a trading system that implements a wide variety of technical analysis indicators as an example for the process flow.
+  * This contains various trading systems.
+Trading systems classes define the entry and exit criteria.   ts_composite is a good sandbox for trying a variety of technical analysis indicators and is an example for the process flow..
+A parent class provides some helpful methods, you provide the subclass.
+* The core module
   * Model classes implement models and associated hyperparameter settings.  model.py provides a variety of utilities (note: this is soon to be refactored.
+  * backtester.py provides the engine to run your trading system on the selected stock over an n-day forecast period.
+More features are to come.
-* A feature engineering module to identify important and collinear features
-  * helper functions are provided to run correlation, covariance/collinearity analysis, MIC and RFE.
+  * A feature engineering module to identify important and collinear features, including helper functions are to run correlation, covariance/collinearity analysis, MIC and RFE.
-  * Feature importance and pretty print functions for regression and tree models
+  * Feature importance and print functions for regression and tree models
   * A number of plotting functions, I find more easily used at this point with a notebook.
 This may take some tweaking.
   * An accounting module to calculate profit/loss scenarios (very, very thin right now and will most certainly be replaced.

-A good place to start is by looking at pipeline.py, which runs the flow from indicating symbols to backtest on and selecting a trading system and model to run.
+A good place to start is by looking at pipeline.py, which runs the flow from indicating symbols, selecting a trading system and model to run, and backtesting through accounting.

-Then perform the following to set up your local environment
+Perform the following to set up your local environment:
 - database/stockdb.sql: Create the symbol table.
 - database/loader.py: Retrieve data from an online source.  pandas_datareader daily data is the current option unless you have DTN IQ feed.
 In which case, run your IQ Feed plugin before executing the loader with that data source.
 - stock_system/feature_forensics: The main function runs the automated feature engineering processes that generates a csv file with the top features for the given trading system and symbol to backtest.
 The csv is used in the pipeline at runtime.